araratmartirossyan/ikea-assessment/docs/Assumption.md

   3. Possible UI improvements:
      - Add a list of articles per product
      - Add quantity selector
-     - Create standart components (Buttons, Form and etc)
+     - Create standart components (Buttons, Form, etc)
      - Properly type inputs and outputs
      - Show possible product replacements
      - Show which exactly article is not available in case of invalid order
      - Add possibility to upload CSV and XLS files

 15. Everything looks good, time to put everything together with Docker.
-    1. I created Docker per each project
+    1. I created Docker for each project
     2. Made Docker-Compose
-    3. Added "wait" script for api to wait db host
+    3. Added "wait" script for api to wait for DB host
     4. Attached env variables everywhere
-    5. Double checked if it possible to run project on new machine without any problems
+    5. Double checked if it is possible to run the project on a new machine without any problems
-16. Already out of time, i really wanna split Dockerfile for production and dev but i still need to finalize assumption and documentation:
+16. Already out of time, I really wanna split Dockerfile for production and dev but I still need to finalize assumption and documentation:
-    1. Possible improvments in Docker:
+    1. Possible improvements in Docker:
         - Add Dev and Prod staging
         - Split variables between Dev and Prod
         - Add deployment scripts for Git Hub actions
-        - Maybe we need to add k8s here if it will be real solution (because i can imagine amount of articles and products which can be consumed per second)
+        - Maybe we need to add k8s here if it will be a real solution (because I can imagine the number of articles and products which can be consumed per second)
 17. Working on documentation/

+## Improvements
+Api:
+  - Refactor algorithm to make it work with SQL queries and easy with a js function
+  - Write tests for all pieces of logic related to calculation and data exchange
+  - Write end 2 end tests for flow
+  - Refactor update methods for articles/products to make them easy to update and less cheap
+  - Better typing for input-output
+  - Validation of input and output
+  - Parse CSV or XLS file not only JSON
+  - Create an Article module
+  - Better typing for methods in services
+  - Refactor types
+  - Nice To Have: Create microservices (Nest Microservices) per each module (Article, Products, Order)
+  - Security rules such as:
+    - Content Security Policy
+    - DNS Prefetch Control
+    - Expect CT
+    - Frame Guard
+    - No Sniff
+    - Permitted Cross-Domain Policies
+    - Referrer-Policy
+    - XSS Filter
+    - DDoS protection timeout

+FE:
+  - Write unit tests
+  - Create more components stack (Buttons, Form, etc)
+  - Types for Effector Store
+  - Add a list of articles per product
+  - Add quantity selector component
+  - Properly type inputs and outputs for request
+  - Show possible product replacements
+  - Show which exactly article is not available in case of invalid order
+  - Add possibility to upload CSV and XLS files
+  - Work better on order flow (state of order can be improved)
+  - Add quantity selector to OrderSummary

+Docker and Deployment:
+  - Add Dev and Prod staging
+  - Split variables between Dev and Prod
+  - Add deployment scripts for Git Hub actions
+  - Maybe we need to add k8s here if it will be the real solution (because I can imagine the amount of articles and products which can be consumed per second)
+  - Add pre-commit and linting + test stage in the pipeline

+Nice to Have:
+ - Auth for each warehouse worker to protect data
+ - K8S per each microservice and microservices itself

+## Task review:
+It's one of the most interesting technical challenges which I built in my carrier.
+I enjoyed every problem and lost count of time.
+If this work is full of the same challenges, then I will enjoy it every day.
+I can only imagine what kind of experience I will gain, doing such tasks.
+Thanks for the chance to work on it.